-Featuring veterans of old and upcoming superstars, this list of the best CSGO teams is as definitive as can be.
+Featuring veterans of old and upcoming superstars, this list of the top 10 CSGO teams is as definitive as can be.
 It’s a diverse and dynamic world out there, and within a matter of weeks, one of the lower-ranking teams on this list may have already overtaken the team in the top spot.

-1. FaZe Clan
+3. FaZe Clan

 Since 2022 opened up, FaZe Clan has stormed to the top of both the ESL and HLTV world rankings.
 Firstly, the team secured first place at the IEM Katowice event, smashing down G2 in a 3 – 0 final that boasted a $400,000 prize for the team.
 It was just weeks later that FaZe Clan won the ESL Pro League Season XV, landing a $190,000 prize.
 At the start of February, the squad secured a 1st – 3rd finish in the BLAST Premier Spring Groups.